 Once the home of Vikings, today’s Danes resemble little of their forefathers - only in stature.
 They are modest, reserved and straight-at-you sort of people.
 Danes are very helpful to tourists and most speak proficient English.
 They are strong believers in equality and fairness.
 In order to understand the Danes and where their belief system originates you should be familiar with the Law of Jante: It is frowned upon to appear to elevate oneself or claim to be better or smarter than others.

 The City of Helsingor’s history can be traced back to 70 AD.
-In about the 12th century, the first settlers arrived at the narrowest point of the Sound.
-Prior to the Middle Ages it was a marketplace where people sold goods.
-In ca. 1200 its first church (St. Olai Church) was founded and still stands today on St.Olai Street, a minute’s walk from the centre of town.
+For about the 12th century, the first settlers arrived at the narrowest point of the Sound.
+Prior to the Middle Ages, it was a marketplace where people sold goods.
+In ca. 1200 its first church (St. Olai Church) was founded and still stands today on St.Olai Street, a minute’s walk from the center of town.
 In ca. 1601 Shakespeare wrote Hamlet with Helsingor’s Kronborg Castle as its setting and in 1816 Helsingor Theatre opened.

 WHEN TO GO